-History at St Laurence promotes the study and understanding of local sites and uses local resources to enrich the curriculum (for example, The Folk Museum and the Fitzwilliam Museum).
+History at St Laurence promotes the study and understanding of local sites (such as King's College Chapel) and uses local resources to enrich the curriculum (for example, The Folk Museum and The Fitzwilliam Museum).
 The school uses established links with individuals and organisations such as the University of Cambridge to develop learning.
 Individuals from children's families are invited into school where appropriate should they feel able to contribute either professionally or personally to a topic.